joelgetaction/expo/packages/unimodules-constants-interface/README.md

-# expo-constants-interface
+# unimodules-constants-interface

-An interface for expo-constants.
+An interface for unimodules-constants.

 # Installation